BioGRID/BioGRID-Annotation/README.md

 + Run: **python QUICK_buildIdentifiers.py -all** - This will generate a quick lookup table of gene identifiers.
 The table containing this data is simply named _quick_identifiers_ due to legacy purposes.

-+ Run: **python QUICK_buildProteins.py** - This will generate a quick lookup table of proteins.
++ Run: **python QUICK_buildProteins.py -all** - This will generate a quick lookup table of proteins.

-+ Run: **python QUICK_buildProteinIdentifiers.py** - This will generate a quick lookup table of protein identifiers.
++ Run: **python QUICK_buildProteinIdentifiers.py -all** - This will generate a quick lookup table of protein identifiers.

 + Run: **python QUICK_buildProteinFeatures.py** - This will generate a quick lookup table of protein features.